YarekTyshchenko/prun-graphs/README.md

 White nodes are resources obtained with Pioneers, gray are Settlers.

-And to support Technicians the basic building is Art Cafe:
+And to support Engineers the basic building is Art Cafe:

 ![Art Cafe](art_cafe.png)